Menu

 If you already have HIV life insurance, you don’t need to tell your insurer that you’re diagnosed with HIV.

-Your policy will provide protection if you’re already insured before a diagnosis.
+Your policy will protect you if you’re already insured before a diagnosis.
 Only when you have cause to believe you have a medical condition and don’t disclose that during the application process for your life insurance will it be invalidated.

 hiv life insurance coverage